• Skip to primary navigation

 Although you might automatically think of a steaming bowl of chile, the kind with beef and beans, that’s not what you get when you make chile colorado.
 Alter your thinking to a rich, traditional Mexican stew packed with chunks of tender meat simmered in a savory brick-red chile sauce.
 And no, it’s not named after the state.
 In Spanish, the word colorado means “colored red,” which is how the dish got its name.

-The magic of this dish is in the blended dried ancho, pasilla, and guajillo chiles, onion, and garlic that have steeped in rich beef broth.
+The magic of this dish, to me, is in the blended dried ancho, pasilla, and guajillo chiles, onion, and garlic that have steeped in rich beef broth.
 Once blended, you get a flavorful and aromatic purée that gives this dish its signature deep red color.

 The magic of dried chiles